 When making transfers and filling vacancies within a site, and classification within the bargaining unit, seniority shall be the deciding factor.

-13.05 The Employer within ten (10) working days of making an appointment to fill the transfer or vacancy, circulate the name of the successful candidate and the posting number via the Employer email distribution list.
+13.05 The Employer after making an appointment to fill the transfer or vacancy, will circulate the name of the successful candidate through the Employer email distribution list.
 The Employer shall provide the Employee with a letter confirming, in writing, the transfer or selection into the vacancy.

 13.06 The foregoing provisions shall be waived and inoperative when placement of an Employee in a position within the bargaining unit is effected to accommodate an Employee as required by law or requested by the Workers' Compensation Board or the underwriters of the long-term disability income insurance plan to provide a period of rehabilitative work experience.